weslumundo/catalog_creation/reprojectin/README.txt

 INPUT
    User inputs the file paths of the reference and target images, as well as a name for the generated reprojection.
-All inputs must be .sci files.
+Input files should be a SCI or WHT file.

+   The reprojection is performed using the WCS information in the FITS header and will only be as good as that information.
+Therefore high astrometric accuracy is required in the FITS header.

 OUTPUT (more info needed)
-   Outputs a .sci and .wht file for the generated reprojection.
+   Outputs a SCI and WHT file for the generated reprojection.
+The output fits files have the new header information.

 NOTES
 - needs error handling for bad files/incompatible file types/no wht files found
 - build a flag into method that lets user optionally plot the reference and